GET TO KNOW US - OUR TEAM

 Sacha works on Wednesdays - Saturdays with therapy sessions from 9am until 5.30pm (last session)

-Ms Reyelle McKeever is an energetic psychologist who works with children, young people and adults.
+Reyelle McKeever (she/her) is an energetic psychologist who works with children, young people and adults.
 She has a particular interest in supporting people within the LGBTIQA+ community.

 Reyelle recognises that life is often like a roller coaster, with ups and downs - and works with clients to help them navigate that journey more smoothly.
 She is passionate about working collaboratively with people as a team and that each client is the 'expert' of their own lives.
 She believes in supporting positive changes to all layers of a person’s life, including family, school, work and intimate relationships.
 Her focus is on making sessions interesting and as enjoyable as possible, endeavouring to assist clients to build resilience in the face of life’s challenges.